aaronpriven/actium/devnotes/boxpoints.md

 (so frame 1 might have lines 1 and 10
 while frame 2 has 6 and 20), but not allow breaking them apart betewen frames -- don't want Sunday schedules on other sign from Saturday schedules.

+* In any event, some templates have multiple boxes -- like the T24s with the area at the bottom -- need to work out how to deal with that.

 * Think of visual ways to distinguish daily, weekday, weekend, saturday, sunday, and different directions if found in same sign (or pair of signs)